 We accept insurance for this service.

-Our physician specializing in Manual Medicine and Spinal Manipulation is:
+Our physicians specializing in Manual Medicine and Spinal Manipulation are:

 Please visit our Appointments page to schedule a visit.

 Howie-Esquivel J, Lee J, Collier G, Mehling W, Fleischmann K. Yoga in Heart Failure Patients: A Pilot Study; Journal of Cardiac Failure, J Card Fail (2010) 16(9):742-49.